Moai-/panabsorbium/Tutorial.md

 # Do It Yourself

-If you want to take the long route and put this mod together yourself, you're in the right place.
-Some blind poking around may take place, as this tutorial roughly mirrors my own experience writing this mod.

 Stonehearth was designed to be a mod-friendly game.
 Everything we do here can be accomplished with nothing more than renaming and copy-pasting certain things.
 If you are afraid to start because you don't know how to code, don't let that stop you.
 Most of what we'll be doing here is re-naming and copy-pasting configuration files rather than code.

 As of this writing (February 2015), Stonehearth is in Alpha 8.
 I will try to keep this tutorial up to date as new updates roll out and key files undergo change.
 As such, I will keep this tutorial simple and limited in scope, large enough to get you started on modding, and small enough to be updated easily.
 Our objectives are as follow: